MetalMan1245/DaVinci-Resolve-Video-Converter-for-Dolphin-File-Manager/README.md

 Your original file will never be overwritten, however subsequent conversions of the same file may cause overwrites of the previous conversion, see Upcoming Features.

 ## Upcoming Features
+Major:
-Replace kdialog with Qt (fix progress window not closing bug)
+`Replace kdialog with Qt (fix progress window not closing bug)`

-Add overwrite protection

-Add passthrough for other already resolve compatible codecs (DNxHR, pcm, etc.)
+`Add passthrough for other already resolve compatible codecs (DNxHR, pcm, etc.)`

+Minor:
-Add GUI message for detected codecs
+`Add GUI message for detected codecs`

+`Add proper overwrite protection (new filename is good enough but something more robust would be nice)`

-Add real ffmpeg progress bar
+`Add real ffmpeg progress bar`

-GPU auto selection for multi gpu setups
+`GPU auto selection for multi gpu setups`

-parallel batch processing
+`parallel batch processing`

-Auto close window option
+`Auto close window option`

 ## Disclaimers